cisco-ce/workspace-integrations-nodejs/CONTRIBUTOR.md

 Your updates should now be available to external users.
 Head over to [npmjs.com](https://www.npmjs.com/package/workspace-integrations) and verify that it reflects the newer version.

+## Integration test

+The SDK includes an integration test that tests some very basic functionality.
+This requires an integration to be added to an org, and at least one connected device in that org contains a `wi-demo` tag.

+To run it, create an integration in an org with the manifest in the integration test folder, add the tag to a device and run `npm run integration-test`.

 ## Running the samples

 The samples in the `samples/`` folder are written in such a way that users can copy/paste them from external npm packages.